nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate Country\{#generate-country}

-The generate country transformer generates a randomly selected country.
+Generates a randomly selected country.
 It can return it in either a 2-letter country code format or the full country name.

 **Configurations**